Awoo56709/EDS222_final_project/README.md

 What is the response I'm interested in?

 10/28/25
-I am interested in know if environmental factors effect the quality of wine production.
+I am interested in knowing what environmental factors significantly effect the quality of wine production.
+(Tentative)

 What predictors are relevant?
-This includes sun exposure, % soil moisture, rainfall and region
+This includes sun exposure, % moisture in soil, % rainfall and region.

 How I need to aggregate or otherwise process my data?
 Data is pretty clean and has multiple variables that are numerical and categorcial.
 Its all about the framing of the project.

+Currently, groupbys by score, wine type and region are generally a plausible stratification/cluster method.

 Create a GitHub repo for your final project and make a Quarto document that reads your data and creates 1-2 visualizations.
 At least one visualization should be a scatter plot showing the relationship between a predictor and response.
 Explain how your visualization is connected to your question for your final project.